-You can’t go wrong here with this simple island style Pan Seared Salmon with Sweet and Sour Sauce!
+You can’t go wrong with this simple island-style Pan Seared Salmon with Homemade Sweet and Sour Sauce!
 It’s quick and easy and perfectly delicious!
-Serve this sweet salmon dish with rice and a side of sauteed peppers, onions and fresh pineapple and you’ve got a meal people won’t forget.
+Serve this sweet salmon dish with rice and a side of sauteed peppers, onions and fresh pineapple, and you’ve got a meal people won’t forget.

-I love how easy it is, and don’t even get me started on that sweet and sour sauce!
+I love how easy it is, and don’t even get me started on that homemade sweet and sour sauce!
 It has the perfect balance of sweet and tart, it’s the perfect consistency and it highlights the salmon perfectly.